going-digital/versaload/README.md

 |        |________| 990μs,  6.25%, '1111' (248μs per bit)

 ```
-This gives a predicted rate of around *6562 bit∙s⁻¹*, a small sacrifice for the speed gains.
+This gives a predicted rate of around *6562 bit∙s⁻¹*, a small sacrifice for the code complexity reduction.
 That is the theory, but practical tests will be conducted when the code is functionally complete.
 Experiments are ongoing…